#GovConThoughts: GAO Decision Provides Cautionary Reminder on Page Limitations in Solicitations

 A recent Government Accountability Office ("GAO") bid protest decision provides a cautionary reminder on page limits in government solicitations: failure to follow the page limits may result in losing an award opportunity.

 In the protest of Tipping Point Solutions, Inc., B-422570; B-422570.2, August 8, 2024, 2024 CPD ¶ __, the protester challenged an Agency's evaluation relating to page limits.
 Relevant here, the RFP included page limits for each volume: 1) technical - 50 (PDF); 2) management/staffing – 25 (PDF); 3) past performance – 50 (PDF); 4) price – none; and 5) solicitation, offer, award documents – none.
+The RFP also said that pages that exceed the limits would not be evaluated.
 For volume 1, the protester submitted a 70-page PDF, which included a cover page, a 19-page table of contents ("TOC"), and a 50-page narrative.
 For volume 2, the protester submitted a 37-page PDF.

 During evaluations, the Agency evaluated 50 pages of the protester's volume 1 submission and 25 pages of volume 2.
 The protester received 7 deficiencies under volume 1 (failure to provide required information) and 1 deficiency under volume 2 (failure to answer a staffing approach question).
 As a result, the Agency found that the protester's technical factor was "unacceptable" and its management/staffing factor was "marginal."
 The Agency eliminated the protester from competition.
 The protest followed.

-In its protest, the protester said the Agency's evaluation was flawed because it unreasonably concluded that its proposal exceeded the page limit.
+In its protest, the protester said the Agency's evaluation was flawed because it unreasonably concluded that its proposal exceeded the page limitation.
 Specifically, the protester believed it was wrong for the Agency to include the cover pages and TOC for both volumes in its calculation.
 Had the Agency not erred, the protester would not have received deficiencies.

 The Agency argued that it followed the RFP and reasonably excluded the excess pages from its evaluation.
 Specifically, for volume 1, the Agency said the protester’s failure to respond (within the page limit) to questions relating to two practical scenarios rendered the proposal unacceptable.
 Under volume 2, the Agency concluded that the first 25 pages of the proposal "did not include 'several substantive portions' of its proposed staffing approach," which resulted in a marginal rating.